 For two decades, the dramatic Think Twice video series has been a vital training and compliance resource for thousands of corporations and law firms trying to prevent insider-trading violations.
 The Think Twice videos are celebrated for enhancing the value of corporate education by entertaining viewers with compelling stories.
 Now the series is celebrating its 20th anniversary.

 Used by over 1,000 companies and developed with input from the SEC Enforcement Division, these powerful and memorable story-lines will drive home key points on:

 For more information on the Think Twice video series, and a free white paper on insider trading prevention and education, see the Think Twice website.
 Both DVD and VHS formats are available.
 Qualified corporate buyers, including new IPO companies, can request free previews.
 Intranet licensing is available.

 The new Form 8949 is where you now list the details of each stock sale, while the revised Schedule D is where you now merely aggregate the column totals from Form 8949 to report your total long-term and short-term gains and losses.
-From our interpretation of the forms, along with the instructions for Form 8949 and the instructions for the revised Schedule D, myStockOptions.com recommends the following steps to avoid overpaying taxes if the wrong cost basis was reported to the IRS on Form 1099-B.
+From our interpretation of the forms and the instructions to Form 8949 and the revised Schedule D, myStockOptions.com recommends four reporting steps to avoid overpaying taxes if the wrong cost basis was reported on Form 1099-B.

 How To Report Sales Of Company Stock